DamithDR/legal-classification/README.md

 python -m experiments.classification.classification_variations --n_fold 1 --device_number 0 --no_of_models 3 --dataset ECHR
 ```

-## Benchmarking Results
+## Baseline Results
-You can easily run benchmarking using following command and altering the parameters as you wish
+You can easily run baselines using following command and altering the parameters as you wish

 ```bash
 python -m experiments.classification.benchmarks --device_number 0 --no_of_models 3 --dataset ECHR